 While topical applications won’t provide immediate noticeable nor dramatic results as injections would, they are more cost-effective and carry a low risk of side effects,

 For skin tightening masks, look for cream-based masks that contain vitamin C which protects skin from anti-aging free radicals, and encourages collagen production; vitamin B3, or niacinamide to tighten skin and improve elasticity; peel-off masks that help firm skin and minimize the appearance of fine lines, pores and wrinkles.

 Skin tightening procedures or facelift surgery

-Procedures that tighten skin may be more appropriate if you want to address deeper wrinkles and other concerns around the cheek area.
-Some of these approaches include:
+Procedures that tighten skin may be more appropriate if you want to address deeper wrinkles and other concerns such as skin laxity, thin crepey skin, hyperpigmentation and roughness around the cheek area.
+Some of these solutions include:

 - Ablative laser skin resurfacing